France–Taiwan relations: Early years

-The French Third Republic recognized the establishment of the Republic of China and established diplomatic relations with the Beiyang government on 7 October 1913.
-The Institut Franco Chinoise de Lyon (1921—1951) promoted cultural exchanges.
+The French Third Republic recognized the establishment of the Republic of China (ROC) and established diplomatic relations with the Beiyang government on 7 October 1913.
+The Institut Franco Chinoise de Lyon (1921–1951) promoted cultural exchanges.

 During World War II, Free France and the Nationalist government, who had overthrown the Beiyang and the warlords, fought as allied powers against the Axis powers of Germany, Italy and Japan.
 After the invasion of France in 1940, although the newly formed Vichy France was an ally of Germany, it continued to recognize the Kuomintang government of Chiang Kai-shek—which had to flee to Chongqing in the Chinese interior after the fall of Nanjing in 1937—rather than the Japanese-sponsored Reorganized National Government of China under Wang Jingwei.
 French diplomats in China remained accredited to the government in Chongqing.

 Cold War

 After the Chinese Civil War and the establishment of the new communist-led People's Republic of China (PRC) on 1 October 1949, the French Fourth Republic government refused to recognize the PRC after the ROC government retreated to Taiwan.
 However, by 1964 France and the PRC officially established ambassadorial level diplomatic relations ending relations with the ROC.
 This was precipitated by Charles de Gaulle's official recognition of the PRC.
+France continued to sell weapons to the ROC but put an end to this practice in 1994 when it normalised its ties with the PRC.
+Per its one China policy, France now recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of Chinese territory.